 The spread is the difference between the buy and sell prices quoted for a forex pair.
 Like many financial markets, when you open a forex position you’ll be presented with two prices.
 If you want to open a long position, you trade at the buy price, which is slightly above the market price.
-If you want to open a short position, you trade at the sell price – slightly below the market price.
+If you want to open a short position, you trade at the selling price – slightly below the market price.

 What is a lot in forex?

-Currencies are traded in lots – batches of currency used to standardise forex trades.
+Currencies are traded in lots – batches of currency used to standardize forex trades.
 As forex tends to move in small amounts, lots tend to be very large: a standard lot is 100,000 units of the base currency.
 So, because individual traders won’t necessarily have 100,000 pounds (or whichever currency they’re trading) to place on every trade, almost all forex trading is leveraged.